nwever/snowpackCloud/README.md

 Now compile SNOWPACK and install in ```~/usr```:
 1. ```cd snowpack/Source/snowpack```
-2. Do step 3 and 4 as above for MeteoIO
+2. Do step 3 and 4 listed above for MeteoIO
 3. Set ```DEBUG_ARITHM``` to ```OFF``` and ```ENABLE_LAPACK``` to ```ON``` (go to the respective item and hit <enter>)
-4. Do step 6 and 7 as above for MeteoIO
+4. Do step 6 and 7 listed above for MeteoIO

 ## Step 4: Adding users